 Remember, police are concerned with aiding the prosecution in making a case against you.
 The vast majority of criminal cases end with the defendant pleading guilty because the accused talked to the police, not because the police necessarily had enough evidence to convict.

-The police can lie to you about evidence they have to illicit a confession.
+The police can lie to you about evidence they have, in order to get a confession.
 Always exercise your right to stay silent and hire an attorney when accused of a crime.
 This does not make you look guilty!

 If you have found yourself stopped by police, there are many things you have a constitutional “right” to do, including declining searches of your person or possessions or giving statements.